Yihe-Harry/DSA3101-Group-Project/GrpA_models/a1_customer_segmentation/README.md

 - This file contains the code used to train the different types of segmentation models, before deciding on the one being used for our project.
 - It also contains analysis of some of the characteristics of the clusters.
-- For the full reasoning/analysis, refer to customer_segmentation_final.ipynb
+- For the full reasoning/analysis, refer to customer_segmentation.ipynb

 File 3: generated_bank_data.csv